OEHC/praqma.com/_posts/2016-01-26-praqma-innovator.md

 nav-weight: 40
 ---

-This is not the average job vacancy posting!
+__This is not the average job vacancy posting!
 Do you have an entrepreneur inside you - begging to come out and face a challenge that can match your ambitions?
-Do you dare to lead the process of building a Firm v2.0 startup based purely on the foundation of modern software development principles?
+Do you dare to lead the process of building a Firm v2.0 startup based purely on the foundation of modern software development principles?__
-{: .highlight}

 <!--break-->